 To apply to our program please follow the following steps:

 1. Complete the Graduate School Application (online interactive application).
-The fee is $50 and can be paid with credit card, check (US Funds), or money order.
+The fee is $65 for domestic students or $75 for international students and can be paid with credit card, check (US Funds), or money order.

 2. Upload the following materials to the Applicant Portal: